 For example, in case your muscle felt tired after ten repetitions of bench pressing 100 lb. with 2 50 lb. dumbbells.
 Then your one-repetition maximum is from 113 lb. or 66.5 lb. for every dumbbell.

-If this is too confusing, the best thing to do would be to consult the doctor or a professional fitness instructor.
+If this is too confusing, the best thing to do would be to consult a doctor or a professional fitness instructor.

 A professional fitness instructor can help with everything and will make sure that you will work out properly and get all the benefits in a short amount of time.